 - Be a leader in at least one activity.
 Update the résumé you started sophomore year so you can use it for your college applications.

 - In October and November, ask your school to send transcripts to colleges where you’re applying.
 Request letters of recommendation.
 Work on your essays.
 Aim to finish at least one application before Thanksgiving — possibly sooner if you’re applying early action or early decision.

 - Fill out the Free Application for Federal Student Aid, or FAFSA, after it opens Oct.
 1.

-- Take advantage of senior visit days at the schools on your short list.
+- Take advantage of senior visit programming at the schools on your short list.

 - Aim to finish at least one application by Thanksgiving — sooner (consult your spreadsheet!) if you're applying Early Action or Early Decision.
 A nonscientific survey of college websites and a review of College Board info suggests EA/ED deadlines are often Nov.
 1.

 - Keep track of your acceptance or waitlist letters, scholarship offers and financial aid awards as they arrive in the spring.
 Talk to your admission or financial aid counselors if you need help understanding what you’ve been awarded.

 - Keep up your grades — you’ll send a final transcript to the college you attend.